aseekatz/AnaerobeWorkshop/README.md

 - [metadata](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/datafiles/metadata.txt)
 - [figures](https://github.com/aseekatz/AnaerobeWorkshop/tree/master/figures)

+#### A note on base R vs R packages before we begin

+The goal of this hands-on tutorial is to get you comfortable with output files after processing your 16S rRNA sequencing data and give you some tangeable experience with some of the common microbiota analyses.
+Over the last decade (and more), there have been improvements to R packages that greatly improve the efficiency of your data handling and analysis pipelines.
+Because many of these improvements would require a full class on R alone, we will be working mostly with 'base R' (i.e., the most basic commands available for viewing / analyzing your data).
+We highly recommend doing any of the tidyr / tidyverse tutorials to learn R so that you can more efficiently learn to work with your data (see recommendations at the end of the workshop).

 #### Start the session

 We will be using RStudio to interact with R to work with the data.
 RStudio is an Integrated Development Environment (IDE) program to use R, which is a programming language to analyze and visualize data.
 If you are not familiar with RStudio, a video tutorial on the different parts can be found [here](https://www.youtube.com/watch?v=I0qNSNt8Vmc).
 [Data Carpentry](https://datacarpentry.org/R-ecology-lesson/00-before-we-start.html#Knowing_your_way_around_RStudio) also has a great explanation on how to use RStudio.